25 Amazing Things to Do in Luray VA for Adventure Seekers

 After visiting the cavern, you can also explore the Car and Carriage Caravan, Shenandoah Heritage Village, and the Toy Town Junction.
 They are all included in the cavern ticket.

-As you explore this museum, you will be transported back in history as you see an 1897 Mercedes-Benz, 1908 Baker Electric, 1925 Rolls Royce, and over 70 other historic vehicles.
+As you explore this museum, you will be transported back in history as you see a 1897 Mercedes-Benz, a 1908 Baker Electric, a 1925 Rolls-Royce, and over 70 other historic vehicles.

 The museum is self-guided, allowing car lovers to take as much time as they like exploring and to do a bit of drooling.